openminted/alvis-docker/documentation/InternalGuidelinev4.md

 + A thought should be provided on deciding which resources should be kept internal to the component and which ones thrown as parameters.
 Following are some gudelines / tactics for such.

 **Evaluate the input/output:**
--There must be an alias named “input” for the “source” parameter of the XMIImport module. **(Include code) ???**
+- There must be an alias named “input” for the “source” parameter of the XMIImport module. **(Include code) ???**

--Output files/dirs should not be exposed as parameters.
+- Output files/dirs should not be exposed as parameters.
 But output files/directories should be relative.
 **Parameters exposed as alias should:**

--have a significant impact on the component behavior (avoid parameter fine-tuning)
+- have a significant impact on the component behavior (avoid parameter fine-tuning)

--make sense to a user, record the expertise level necessary to understand the parameter
+- make sense to a user, record the expertise level necessary to understand the parameter

--resource parameters should clearly record the file formats and size limits
+- resource parameters should clearly record the file formats and size limits

 + While declaring / making external resources available, a folder under working home directory named as resources (as $home/resources/) needs to be created and all the resource files should be stored there.
 This relative path of $home/resources/ would be ported to OMTD platform.
 These are resources indispensable for any use of the component.